Artist in Residence Program and Application Details

 - Samples of Artwork: six visual images (via downloadable email attachment, hardcopy or thumb drive).
 Digital images must be in .jpeg file format, 300 dpi, not to exceed 2 MB each in file size.

-- Residency Proposal: No more than one-page in length, 11-point font, (printed/.pdf/MS Word format).
+- Residency Proposal: No more than one-page in length.

 b.
 Describe your personal and professional goals and how a potential for growth could be met with this residency.

 c.
-Elaborate on ideas you have for at least one public presentation/workshop for adults and one for youth.
+Present your ideas for at least one public presentation/workshop for adults, and at least one workshop/activity for youth (2 total during your residency required).

 d.
-Include any additional ideas to create art and/or provide art opportunities with the community.
+Include any additional ideas to create art and/or provide art opportunities in the community.

 Sandy Miles